kurwang/kurwang/README.md

 # 💫 About Me:
-I am currently a software quality engineer at Red Hat. <br>I Love to automate things and a Go lang enthusiast. <br>Ask me about snowboarding or soccer!
+I am currently a software quality engineer at Red Hat and looking to grow and build up my career as a developer. <br>I Love to automate things and a Go lang enthusiast. <br>Ask me about snowboarding or soccer!

 ## 🌐 Socials: